 On June 2, 2017, Sobeys established a senior, unsecured non-revolving credit facility for \$500.0 million.
-Interest payable on this facility fluctuates with changes in the Canadian prime rate or bankers' acceptance rates.
-The facility was fully utilized on August 8, 2018 to repay long-term debt.
-As of May 2, 2020, \$375.0 million has been repaid on this facility.
+During the second quarter, this facility, originally scheduled to mature on November 4, 2020, was fully repaid.

 On December 5, 2018, Sobeys established a senior, unsecured non-revolving credit facility for \$400.0 million.
-Interest payable on this facility fluctuates with changes in the Canadian prime rate or bankers' acceptance rates.
-The facility was fully utilized from December 10, 2018, with the proceeds used to fund part of the Farm Boy acquisition.
+The facility was fully utilized on December 10, 2018, with the proceeds used to fund part of the Farm Boy acquisition.
+During the third quarter, this facility, originally scheduled to mature on December 10, 2020, was fully repaid.